-- Influencing the public and private sectors regarding: (1) substance use disorder treatment, (2) harm reduction strategies, (3) drug policy reform by amplifying the needs, voices and experiences of impacted individuals, families and communities.
+Influence the public and private sectors regarding: (1) substance use disorder treatment, (2) harm reduction strategies, (3) drug policy reform by amplifying the needs, voices and experiences of impacted individuals, families, and communities.

-- Assisting impacted individuals and families through services that increase social support, enhance resilience and strengthen positive mental health and behavioral change.
+Assist impacted individuals and families through services that increase social support, enhance resilience, and strengthen positive health and behavioral change.

-- FREE Community Resource Center in Arlington Heights, IL offering education, resources, support, naloxone trainings, and treatment navigation.
+- Community Resource Center (CRC) in Arlington Heights, IL offering education, resources, support, naloxone trainings, harm reduction supplies and treatment navigation.
 Our CRC provides workshops, seminars, recovery and support groups, group therapy programs, and continuing education for professionals (first responders, clinicians, prescribers, etc.).
 Learn more by clicking here.

 - Community-wide implementation of comprehensive opioid awareness and overdose prevention strategies.

 - Overdose prevention and harm reduction education for people who use opioids and other substances and their loved ones in the use of Naloxone/Narcan (opioid overdose antagonist), the human relationship with substances and pleasure, how substances affect the brain and body, signs of substance use, intoxication and overdose, and how to appropriately respond to an overdose.
 Learn more by clicking here.